 Change each pixel's values according to its relationship with the histogram of the target raster, within one standard deviation.

-- If you chose Dodging, you must specify the Color balancing (dodging) surface type value.
+- If you chose Dodging in the previous step, specify the Color balancing (dodging) surface type value.
+Choose one of the following:

 Single color